williamouyang/okta.github.io/_source/_posts/2015-05-08-software-engineering-design-principles.md

 We've all encountered overly complex code where it's nearly impossible to reason about what it does.
-Part of this confusion comes from the fact that it's generally [easier to read code than to write it](http://www.joelonsoftware.com/articles/fog0000000069.html) but beyond that, there's clearly fundamental qualities of some code which makes it more intuitive than other code.
+Part of this confusion comes from the fact that it's generally [harder to read code than to write it](http://www.joelonsoftware.com/articles/fog0000000069.html) but beyond that, there's clearly fundamental qualities of some code which makes it more intuitive than other code.
 There's a lot of prior are on this topic but a